zrato/influx-examples/telegraf/config/Readme.md

 ### Equity Data Example

-This writes data to inflxdb with equity data...
+This writes data to influxdb with equity data...

 ```
 telegraf --config ./ubnt.conf